 HIPL Therapy(TM) involves exposure of ailing body part from patient to beam of optical radiation at specific wavelength, intensity and power, based on patient condition.

 The spectral absorption graph illustrates the optical properties for typical components of biological tissues.

-The biological cell response to the specific optical radiation is referred to Low Level Light Therapy (LLLT) or photobiomodulation (PBM).
+The biological cell response to that specific optical radiation is photobiomodulation (PBM) or Low Level Light Therapy (LLLT).

 In order to have an effect on a living biological system, the photon particles from low power visible light must be absorbed by electronic absorption bands that belongs to some molecular chromophore or photoacceptor.

 (J.C.
 Sutherland, Biological effects of polychromatic light, Photochem Photobiol 76 (2002) 16470).

 For an extensive review on the mechanism of photobiomodulation (PBM) or Low Level Light Therapy (LLLT), please download the document by Dr. Michael J. Hamblin, Department of Dermatology, Harvard Medical School, BAR 414, Wellman Center for Photomedicine, Massachusetts General Hospital, 40 Blossom Street, Boston, MA 02114